While many Lake County attractions and parks have paused operations during this time, they will reopen to engage your family again. So keep reading!

 Floridians know the best swimming pools in the state are not in someone’s backyard but are courtesy of Mother Nature.
-With a near-constant year-round temperature of about 72 degrees, the tepid waters of Alexander Springs are the perfect watering hole on those sweltering Florida summers days.
+With a near-constant year-round temperature of about 72 degrees, the tepid waters of Alexander Springs are the perfect watering hole on those sweltering Florida summer days.

 Want to see how to really love Lake (County) life when you visit?
 Read on!